 By Poulomi Das Jan.
 04, 2019

-The last time Deepika Padukone took up a role that showcased her versatility was four years ago, in Piku.
+The last time Deepika Padukone took up a role that showcased her versatility was five years ago, in Piku.
 The film is an exception in her 12-year-old career.
 It’s difficult not to label Padukone as risk-averse.
-Let’s hope, this year, the birthday girl steps out of her comfort zone.
+Will Chhapaak change that?

 There’s an electric scene in the film, where she balances both these Veronicas.
 Gautam and Meera are escorting a drunk Veronica when she says she wants to pee.
 Gautam suggests that Meera escort her to a spot, which makes Veronica livid: “Why don’t you accompany me?
 It’s nothing you haven’t seen before,” she screams.
 It’s a taunt that Padukone delivers with severe bitterness.
 Then Veronica lashes out at Meera for pitying her.
 And with tears streaming down her smiling face, she walks away admitting that of all the people who have used her, Meera – the friend who stole her boyfriend – did it best.

 It is to Padukone’s credit that she evokes empathy with the very lines that project her as the self-absorbed villain.
 In this one sequence, she flits between indifference and betrayal, heartbreak,and pure anger in a matter of seconds, layering her meltdown with a vulnerability that makes it unforgettable.
 She anchors a middling film unsure of criticising the double standards of Indian men or exposing the numerous female friendships endangered by them.

 Cocktail was also the first film where Deepika Padukone, a leading actress didn’t just exist.
 Instead, the temperamental Veronica challenged the film’s proceedings as well as Padukone’s capabilities as an actress.
 But that was back in 2012.